glyphrider/ansible-pi-bootstrap/README.md

 ### The Process

 1. Update the inventory.yml file to include a new entry for your Pi with the correct IP address.
 See the example file below.
 2. Run the special (one-time) playbook to copy the ssh key onto the new Pi, and disable password authentication.
 This will make the Pi accessible **only** via ssh using the new ansible automation key pair.
-Run `ansible-playbook -i inventory.yml ssh-key-bootstrap.yml -e "ansible_ssh_pass=raspberry"` to execute that playbook.
+Run `ansible-playbook ssh-key-bootstrap.yml -e "ansible_ssh_pass=raspberry"` to execute that playbook.
 If you look into ssh-key-bootstrap.yml you'll see that there are two tasks: the first attaches your new key to the pi account by updating the authorized_keys file, and the second restricts access to the pi account by locking the password.
 The Raspberry Pi OS comes bundled with a `sudo` configuration to allow the pi user to perform super-user tasks.
 3. Double-check the site.yml file to make sure your my has the expected roles associated with it, either based on its hostname, group, or _all_.
 The common role contains all the things *I* like to put on a Pi; the applications role installs `vim` and `emacs` (the -nox version).
 4. Add the ansible keypair to your ssh-agent with `ssh-add ansible`.
-5. Run the site playbook to process all the appropriate roles to your pi with `ansible-playbook -i inventory.yml site.yml`.
+5. Run the site playbook to process all the appropriate roles to your pi with `ansible-playbook site.yml`.

 ### The Common Role